doubleshow/jekyll/docs/editors.md

 layout: docs
 title: Editors
 prev_section: usage
-next_section: usage
+next_section: actions
 permalink: /docs/editors/
 ---

-Sikuli Slides can understand the slides made by Microsoft Powerpoint and Google Presentation.
+Sikuli Slides can understand slides made by Microsoft Powerpoint or Google Presentation.
 You can use either editing tool to make your slides.
-Make sure you save your slides in the `.pptx` format.
 Chances are you are already familiar with these tools.
 This is one of the  advantages of Sikuli Slides.
 There is no need to learn a new programming editor or IDE!
 Just make slides as you did before.
+Just make sure you save your slides in the `.pptx` format.

 ### Online Editor: Google Presentation